leezael/VisIQ/README.md

 ## Project Overview

-Welcome to VisIQ, the collaborative space dedicated to the enhancement of Avyuct's groundbreaking product, Intellidetect.
-Intellidetect is a cloud-based web application designed for detecting anomalies in medical imaging, including MRI images, CT scans, and X-rays.
-This project focuses on improving the accuracy of Intellidetect through collaborative efforts, even in the absence of the source code.
+Welcome to VisIQ, the collaborative space dedicated to advancing the capabilities of Avyuct's innovative product, Intellidetect.
+Intellidetect represents a transformative approach to healthcare diagnostics, harnessing the power of artificial intelligence within a cloud-based Software as a Service (SAAS) platform.
+Focused on early disease detection, Intellidetect streamlines diagnostic processes through a three-step workflow: dataset creation, model building with customizable deep learning algorithms (including ResNet18, VGG-16, AlexNet, GoogLeNet, MnasNet, and ResNet-50), and anomaly detection and segmentation.
+This repository serves as a hub for contributors passionate about enhancing the accuracy and efficiency of Intellidetect, even in the absence of its source code.
+The project's mission is to push the boundaries of AI-driven healthcare innovation, offering a flexible, adaptable, and powerful platform that contributes to significant advancements in diagnostic precision.
+Join us in shaping the future of healthcare diagnostics and explore the repository for documentation, resources, and guidelines on contributing to this impactful project.
+Together, we aim to make a positive impact on healthcare diagnostics and further propel Avyuct Intellidetect to new heights.

 ## Avyuct Intellidetect